Newcastle's South American stars

 His delivery from the right led to many goals for the likes of Alan Shearer, Craig Bellamy and Shola Ameobi, while his versatility saw him play at full-back on many occasions even though he was a technically-gifted winger by trade.

 Sold to Aston Villa in January 2004, he returned less than two years later and in his two spells, he made 315 appearances for United and scored 48 goals.
-In his homeland, he has featured on postage stamps and telephone cards, and is now a coach for the Peru national side, who have qualified for the 2018 World Cup finals in Russia.
+In his homeland, he has featured on postage stamps and telephone cards, and is now in charge of the Peru national side.

 A keen trumpet player who often brought his instrument to the training ground, Solano has his own salsa band called the Geordie Latinos and remains a hero to Geordies - or 'Yordies' as he pronounces it - all over the world.